-Things are always changing in social media marketing so you have to stay on your toes.
-While a few months ago you used to have to be spending $10,000 a month in Twitter advertising to get a special Twitter profile, the company has now turned around and started offering these same features to everyone, for free.
+Things are constantly changing in social media marketing, so you have to stay on your toes.
+While a few months ago, you used to have to spend $10,000 a month on Twitter advertising to get a unique Twitter profile, the company has now turned around and started offering these same features to everyone for free.
 And thus the news, Twitter is announcing new profiles for Twitter users across the board.
 The new profiles have a more striking design and increased functionality to support your marketing efforts.

 Let’s start by taking a look.
-See if you can tell the difference between these two profiles and then I’ll go through the subtleties.
+First, see if you can tell the difference between these two profiles, and then I’ll go through the subtleties.

 The old Twitter